How to Legally Move Money Offshore

 Attorneys Jon Alper and Gideon Alper

-The mechanics are straightforward.
-The U.S. attorney drafts the trust deed, the settlor signs it, and the trustee accepts the appointment.
-Once the trust is established, the settlor initiates a wire transfer from a domestic bank to the trustee’s designated account.
-The wire goes through standard banking channels using SWIFT codes.
-There is nothing unusual about the transaction from the sending bank’s perspective.
+The U.S. attorney drafts the trust deed, the settlor signs it, and the trustee, a licensed trust company in a jurisdiction like the Cook Islands, accepts the appointment.
+Once the trust exists, the settlor wires funds from a domestic bank to the trustee’s designated account.
+The entire setup process follows a well-established sequence that offshore practitioners have used for decades.

 Most offshore trusts are funded with liquid assets: cash, publicly traded securities, or the proceeds from selling other investments.
-The settlor can transfer securities directly into a brokerage account held in the trust’s name, or liquidate domestic holdings and wire the cash.
+The settlor can transfer securities directly into a brokerage account held in the trust’s name or liquidate domestic holdings and wire the cash.
 Some structures also hold cryptocurrency, which can be transferred to a wallet controlled by the trustee.

-Why a Trust Structure Matters
+Why the Trust Structure Matters More Than the Location

 Cook Islands law reinforces this structure by prohibiting its trustees from complying with foreign court orders that would require distributing trust assets to a creditor.
-The trustee is not just choosing to ignore the U.S. court.
+The trustee is not choosing to ignore the U.S. court.
 The trustee is legally barred by its own jurisdiction from complying.

 Form 8938 applies when specified foreign financial assets exceed $50,000 at year-end for single filers or $100,000 for joint filers.

-What Happens to the Money After the Transfer
+What Happens to the Money After the Transfer?

 Gideon Alper